DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 ![Screenshots.
 SaveButton](/documents/images/SaveButton.png)

-#### SavedItinerariesScreen
+### SavedItinerariesScreen

 All bookmarked itineraries are displayed in the **SavedItinerariesScreen**, which serves as a personal archive.
-This screen uses a vertical scrollable list of cards, each presenting key information about the saved trip, such as:
+This screen uses a vertical scrollable list of cards, each presenting key information about the saved itinerary such as the home screen cards did.

-- Title and destination
-- Accessibility features
-- Duration, rating, and price
-- Visual thumbnail if available

 ![Screenshots.
 SavedItineraries](/documents/images/SavedItinerariesScreen.png)

-This screen is built using Jetpack Compose and is backed by the `SavedItinerariesViewModel`, which handles state updates and synchronization with the backend.
+This screen is backed by the `SavedItinerariesViewModel`, which handles state updates and synchronization with the backend.

 #### Backend Integration